Dental Topics & FAQs Mt. Airy Pediatric Dentist

 Thumb sucking that persists beyond the eruption of the permanent teeth can cause problems with the proper growth of the mouth and tooth alignment.
 How intensely a child sucks on fingers or thumbs will determine whether or not dental problems may result.
 Children who rest their thumbs passively in their mouths are less likely to have difficulty than those who vigorously suck their thumbs.

-Children should cease thumb-sucking by the time their permanent front teeth are ready to erupt.
+Children should cease thumb-sucking when their permanent front teeth are ready to erupt.
 Usually, children stop between the ages of two and four.
 Peer pressure causes many school-aged children to stop.
 Pacifiers are no substitute for thumb-sucking.
 They can affect the teeth essentially the same way as sucking fingers and thumbs.

-However, the use of the pacifier can be controlled and modified more easily than the thumb or finger habit.
+However, pacifier use can be controlled and modified more easily than the thumb or finger habit.
 If you have concerns about thumb sucking or the use of a pacifier, consult your pediatric dentist.

 Here are a few suggestions to help your child get through thumb-sucking: